West Virginia Overview of the State’s Small Water Systems

 Prior to joining academia Dr. Andress worked in government as a policy aide to local and congressional policymakers and lead teams from 2007-2010 that launched the Centers for Health Equity in Wisconsin and Louisville, Kentucky.

-As the first step, this workshop helps utilities address a full range of challenges and move toward sustainable management of their operations and infrastructure.
+As the first step, this regional workshop is held in various locations throughout the state and local utilities are invited to attend and participate in the training.
+WIB helps utilities address a full range of challenges and move toward sustainable management of their operations and infrastructure.

-- How to improve long-term sustainability and increase resiliency
+- How to improve long-term sustainability and increase resiliency, and

-- How to use the Small Systems Guidebook to Effective Utility Management , developed by the USDA and USEPA to make improvements at your system
+- How to use the Small Systems Guidebook to Effective Utility Management, developed by the USDA and USEPA, to improve system operations.

 Utilities learn how to make improvements in the ten key management areas, at a pace consistent with their most pressing challenges.